planetfederal/qgis-plugin-repos/cloud-foundry-repo/README.md

 # Deploying on PCF

-There is a `deploy.sh` script that accepts two optional parameters for username and password:
+A convenience deploy `deploy.sh` script that accepts two optional parameters for username and password is provided:

 ```
 ./deploy.sh user secret
 ```

+To get full control over the applications configuration (e.g. to congigure syslog logging) you can directly edit the `manifest.yml` file.